 Carol is internationally recognized for her work in social purpose and CSR.
-Carol Cone ON PURPOSE is her return to her entrepreneurial roots and life’s passion: to educate, inspire and accelerate social purpose programs and impact for organizations and nonprofits around the globe.
+Carol Cone ON PURPOSE is her return to her entrepreneurial roots and life’s passion: to educate, inspire and accelerate purpose programs and impact for organizations and nonprofits around the world.

 For more than 25 years, Cone has embraced a steadfast commitment to building lasting partnerships between companies, brands and social issues for deep business and societal impact.
 She adamantly feels that today, companies and brands must have a deeper meaning beyond the bottom line.